6 Best Hand Warmers for the Outdoors of 2019

 With remarkable consistency, the smaller Human Creations hand warmer would outlast its sibling by thirty minutes to an hour.

-It’s just as hot, a couple ounces lighter, and retails for $5 less.
+It’s just as hot, a couple ounces lighter, and retails for a little less.
 As a result, it takes home our award for the best electric hand warmer.

 The best part about electric warmers is the heat.
 Outside in the cold, they were hottest to the touch.
 The conductive metal surface dissipates heat quickly, but warmth always returns after a moment or two.
 The Human Creations warmers were usually the quickest way to warm up numb fingers.